vijayanajay/st_final/docs/prd.md

 *   **Pragmatism:** Use the right tools for the job, but don't get bogged down in tool selection.
 *   **No Magic:** Clear, understandable code and processes.

+**Implementation Evolution Note:** This PRD captures the initial product requirements and design concepts.
+During implementation, certain architectural decisions evolved to better serve the core requirements while maintaining the guiding principles.
+Specific evolution notes are included in relevant sections below, with detailed documentation available in the corresponding `docs/src/` files.

 ### 1. Introduction
 S3B is a lightweight Python tool designed to fetch historical stock data, generate basic financial features, and backtest a simple trading strategy defined in a configuration file.
 The initial focus is on Indian stocks, starting with Reliance Industries (RELIANCE.NS), using daily (or longer) data.
 The tool prioritizes extreme simplicity in implementation and user interaction.